-(1) makes the standard terms of the license readily available for review by the licensee before the information is delivered or the licensee becomes obligated to pay, whichever comes first, by:
+(1) makes the standard terms of the license readily available for review by the licensee before the information is delivered or the licensee becomes obligated to pay, whichever occurs first, by:

-- (A) displaying prominently and in close proximity to a description of the computer information, or to instructions or steps for acquiring it, the standard terms or a reference to an electronic location from which they can be readily obtained; or - (B) disclosing the availability of the standard terms in a prominent place on the site from which the computer information is offered and promptly furnishing a copy of the standard terms on request before the sale or license of the computer information; and - (2) does not take affirmative steps to prevent printing or storing of the standard terms for archival or review purposes by the licensee.
+(A) displaying prominently and in close proximity to a description of the computer information, or to instructions or steps for acquiring it, the standard terms or a reference to an electronic location from which they can be readily obtained; or

+(B) disclosing the availability of the standard terms in a prominent place on the site from which the computer information is offered and promptly furnishing a copy of the standard terms on request before the transfer of the computer information; and

+(2) does not take affirmative acts to prevent printing or storage of the standard terms for archival or review purposes by the licensee.

-[SUBPART B. ELECTRONIC CONTRACTS: GENERALLY]
+[SUBPART C. ELECTRONIC CONTRACTS: GENERALLY]

+SECTION 212.
+EFFICACY AND COMMERCIAL REASONABLENESS OF

+ATTRIBUTION PROCEDURE.
+The efficacy, including the commercial reasonableness, of an attribution procedure is determined by the court.
+In making this determination, the following rules apply:

+(1) An attribution procedure established by law is effective for transactions within the coverage of the statute or rule.

+(2) Except as otherwise provided in paragraph (1), commercial reasonableness and effectiveness is determined in light of the purposes of the procedure and the commercial circumstances at the time the parties agree to or adopt the procedure.

+(3) An attribution procedure may use any security device or method that is commercially reasonable under the circumstances.

 SECTION 213.
-EFFICACY AND COMMERCIAL REASONABLENESS OF ATTRIBUTION PROCEDURE.
-The efficacy and commercial reasonableness of an attribution procedure is determined by the court.
-In making this determination, the following rules apply:

-- (1) An attribution procedure established by statute or regulation is commercially reasonable for transactions within the coverage of the statute or regulation. - (2) Except as otherwise provided in paragraph (1), commercial reasonableness is determined in light of the purposes of the procedure and the commercial circumstances at the time the parties agree to or adopt the procedure.

-(3) A commercially reasonable attribution procedure may use any security device or method that is reasonable under the circumstances.
+DETERMINING ATTRIBUTION.

+(a) An electronic authentication, display, message, record, or performance is attributed to a person if it was the act of that person or its electronic agent, or if the person is bound by it under agency or other law.
+The party relying on attribution of an electronic authentication, display, message, record, or performance to another person has the burden of establishing attribution.

+(b) The act of a person may be shown in any manner, including a showing of the efficacy of an attribution procedure.

+(c) The effect of an electronic act attributed to a person under subsection (a) is determined from the context at the time of its creation, execution, or adoption, including the parties' agreement, if any, or otherwise as provided by law.

+(d) If an attribution procedure exists to detect errors or changes in an electronic authentication, display, message, record, or performance and one party conformed to the procedure but the other party did not, and the nonconforming party would have detected the change or error had that party also conformed, the effect of noncompliance is determined by the agreement but, in the absence of agreement, the conforming party may avoid the effect of the error or change.

 SECTION 214.
-DETERMINING ATTRIBUTION OF ELECTRONIC EVENT TO PERSON.

-- (a) An electronic event is attributed to a person if it was the act of that person or its electronic agent, or the person is otherwise bound by it under the law of agency or other law.
-The party relying on attribution of an electronic event to another person has the burden of establishing attribution. - (b) The act of a person may be shown in any manner, including a showing of the efficacy of an attribution procedure. - (c) The effect of an electronic act attributed to a person under subsection (a) is determined from the context and surrounding circumstances at the time of its creation, execution, or adoption, including the parties' agreement, if any, and otherwise as provided by law.

-SECTION 215.
-ATTRIBUTION PROCEDURE FOR DETECTION OF CHANGES AND ERRORS: EFFECT OF USE.
-If there is an attribution procedure between the parties to detect errors or changes in an electronic event and one party conformed to the procedure but the other party did not, and the nonconforming party would have detected the change or error had that party also conformed, the conforming party may avoid the effect of the change or error.

-SECTION 216.
 ELECTRONIC ERROR: CONSUMER DEFENSES.